-Alt-Death.com is a curated compendium of the ways in which an emerging counterculture of artists, designers, therapists, academics, ritualists and activists are changing the mortality conversation.
+Alt-Death.com is a curated compendium of the ways in which an emerging counterculture of artists, designers, therapists, academics, ritualists and activists are changing the mortality narrative.

-My name is Tony Wolf and my background is in what governments and corporations think of as the “cultural sector”.
-Most of my career has been spent as a tutor/choreographer in the performing arts industry (theater, TV, movies and video games) and as a writer.
-My personal passions include museum studies, fringe history and similar esoterica, and I’ve written several books and produced two independent documentaries along those lines.
+My name is Tony Wolf and I was born and raised in New Zealand.
+My background is in what governments and corporations think of as the “cultural sector” and most of my career has been spent as a tutor/choreographer in the performing arts industry (theater, TV, movies and video games) and as a writer.
+Now based in Chicago, USA, my personal passions include museum studies, fringe history and similar esoterica, and I’ve written several books and produced two independent documentaries along those lines.

-In 1998 and again in the early 2000s I produced several large-scale performances aimed at challenging entrenched cultural perspectives on death, inspired by the themes of the European Danse Macabre and the Mexican Dia de Muertos.
-When my father died in 2016 I became immersed in the contemporary death-positive movement, especially via the work of the Order of the Good Death, the Morbid Anatomy project and the Death Cafe scene.
+In 1998 and again in 2003 I produced several large-scale ritual performances challenging entrenched mainstream cultural perspectives on death, inspired by the themes of the European Danse Macabre and the Mexican Dia de Muertos.
+Thereafter I continued to develop my own practice privately, but after my father died in 2016 I became increasingly immersed in the contemporary death-positive movement.

 In January of 2020 I traveled back to New Zealand for a vacation and family reunion marking my mother’s 80th birthday.
 While there, we received the devastating news of a death in the American branch of the family.
 Weeks after we returned to the USA, the COVID-19 lockdowns began.
-With time on my hands and mortality on my mind, I’ve set about organizing, augmenting and refining the wordview I’ve been cultivating for many years.
-I’ve also been writing essays and developing video presentations on these subjects, for organizations including Morbid Anatomy, the Atlas Obscura and Reimagine.
+With time on my hands and mortality on my mind, I set about organizing, augmenting and refining the worldview I’d been cultivating for many years.

-I have a particular interest in new forms of thanatopositive art, including ritual, and in the potentials of re-enchanting the secular world through the exercise of Poetic Faith, all towards answering the questions; how can we, as mortal humans, best lead meaningful and fulfilling lives?
+I have a particular interest in new forms of thanatopositive ritual art and in the potentials of re-enchanting the secular world through the exercise of Poetic Faith, all towards answering the questions; how can we, as mortal humans, best lead meaningful and fulfilling lives?
 What is the Way of Life and Death, for ourselves and for our world?

 In that spirit – memento mori ergo carpe diem.